Aastha2675/PhonePe_Transaction_Insights/README.md

-# PhonePe_DataAnalysis# 📊 PhonePe Transaction Insights
+# 📊 PhonePe Transaction Insights

 A data engineering and analytics project that extracts insights from PhonePe transaction data.
 This project loads transaction data from JSON files, stores it into a MySQL database, and enables analysis using Python and SQL.